Baby Measuring Big?

 S - Second opinion

-Dr Sara Wickham has some excellent information on her website about induction and big babies.
-Another great resource to read about, for suspected big babies in pregnancy, is Evidenced Based Birth.
-My hypnobirthing courses and my antenatal and birth doula support packages, also teach you all about making informed decisions during pregnancy and how to navigate the complicated maternity system.
-If you would like to know more about them, visit my website or get in touch.
+Making informed decisions during pregnancy is not always easy, especially when there is a lot of conflicting information.
+My hypnobirthing courses and my antenatal and birth doula support packages provide non bias, evidence based information and teach you all about making informed decisions during pregnancy and birth and about how to navigate the complicated maternity system.
+If you would like to know more, visit my website or get in touch.

 Julia x